flutter/website/src/community/china/index.md

 ---
 title: Using Flutter in China
-description: Where to find a version of the Flutter site that is localized to Simplified Chinese.
+description: How to use, access, and learn about Flutter in China.
 toc: true
 os-list: [Windows, macOS, Linux, ChromeOS]
 ---